Jean Shrimpton

 Jean Rosemary Shrimpton (born 7 November 1942) is an English model and actress.
 She was an icon of Swinging London and is considered to be one of the world's first supermodels.

 She appeared on numerous magazine covers including Vogue, Harper's Bazaar, Vanity Fair, Glamour, Elle, Ladies' Home Journal, Newsweek, and Time.
-In 2009, Harper's Bazaar named Shrimpton one of the 26 best models of all time, and in 2012, Time named her one of the 100 most influential fashion icons of all time.
+In 2009, Harper's Bazaar named Shrimpton one of the 26 best models of all time, and in 2012, Time named her one of the 100 most influential fashion icons since 1923.
 She starred alongside Paul Jones in the film Privilege (1967).

 Early life

-She was born in High Wycombe, Buckinghamshire, and educated at St Bernard's Convent School, Slough.
+Shrimpton was born in High Wycombe, Buckinghamshire, and educated at St Bernard's Convent School, Slough.
 She enrolled at Langham Secretarial College in London at age 17.
 A chance meeting with director Cy Endfield led to an unsuccessful meeting with the producer of his film Mysterious Island (1961).
 Endfield then suggested she attend the Lucie Clayton Charm Academy's model course.
 In 1960, aged 17, she began modelling, appearing on the covers of magazines such as Harper's Bazaar, Vanity Fair, and Vogue.